 Ed has been ballooning for over 22 years, starting in Southern Alabama and then North Carolina.
 He also spent three years in Colorado, ballooning across the Front Range.

-During this time, he had a career in the Air Force and then as a civilian computer systems engineer; however, Taos is where he settled to pilot balloons full time.
+During this time, he had a career in the Air Force and then as a civilian computer systems engineer; however, Taos is where he settled to do hot air ballooning in New Mexico full time.
 Corie asks why he enjoys ballooning.

 Sharing Ed’s Story